The Walking Dead (1995 film): Plot

 The group then recollect about each of their individual reasons for joining the Marines.
-Sgt Barkley was a preacher at a church until he came home to his bedroom seeing his wife in bed having sex with another man, Barkley shoots and kills the man and catches the train out of town.
+SSgt.
+Barkley was a preacher at a church until he came home to his bedroom seeing his wife in bed having sex with another man, Barkley shoots and kills the man and catches the train out of town.
 Hoover works for a meat packing place until he got fired for stealing meat.
 Cole tries to rent an apartment, but he is turned down by the real estate agent, because of his race.
 Brooks tells his girlfriend that he's joining the Marine Corps to be like his grandfather, Pippins was working for Ray until he is killed by gangsters and chased into the military enlistment line without getting caught.
 While Cole and Barkley go ahead to survey the area, Hoover and Brooks smoke cannabis and talk about Brooks' girlfriend, who just dumped him via the mail.
 During their break, Pippins escapes and takes Brooks' pistol.
 The four men regroup and head out without Pippins.
 When they reach the camp, they discover a deranged Pippins holding a Vietnamese woman hostage.
-After killing the woman in front of them, Pippis turns on them with a gun and is killed by Sgt.
+After killing the woman in front of them, Pippins turns on them with a gun and is killed by Sgt.
 Barkley.
 After seeing the camp is empty, the men realize they are expendable decoys.
 They radio in and are informed that the Marines cleared the POW camp four hours earlier, and that they have 20 minutes to reach their pickup point before the entire area is bombed.
 As the men go to leave bombs begin dropping on them.
 They escape the bombardment and head through the jungle to the landing zone, but are ambushed by more NVA soldiers.
 Brooks is killed, and Cole and Barkley wounded.
 Hoover goes back and rescues Barkley and the three men are evacuated by helicopter.
 During an epilogue, we are told that Cole became a career Marine who retired after 20 years of service, Sgt.
 Barkley took a job counseling troubled teens in Georgia, and Hoover went back home, married his girlfriend and opened up his own business.